mishmanners/hard-rubbish-info-website/README.md

 # RePurposeful

 Recycle, upcycle, or donate your unwanted items.
 This website provides users with search functionality to help them find the best way to correctly dispose of items.
-This will enable us to save rubbish from landlife and ensure we have a brighter and greener planet.
+This will enable us to save rubbish from landfill and ensure we have a brighter and greener planet.

 This website was originally built for a <a href="https://dev.to/challenges/github" target="blank">hackathon</a>.
         <section>